 Our walk, takes us through the town and back up the road or through the park back to the site.
 There is an assortment of shops and a small market on Saturdays, there are also plenty of places to eat and some dog friendly pubs.

-strange really because we used to live near here, our daughter was born in the little hospital here, at the time we didn't appreciate what a really lovely area it was.
+It's strange really because we used to live near here, our daughter was born in the little hospital here, at the time we didn't appreciate what a really lovely area it was.

 The old saying is 'never go back', but I'm pleased we have and discovered it all over again.